Bird vision: Light perception

 Normalized absorption spectra (0-100%).
 The four pigments in estrildid finches' cones extend the range of colour vision into the ultraviolet.

-There are two sorts of light receptors in a bird's eye, rods and cones.
-Rods, which contain the visual pigment rhodopsin are better for night vision because they are sensitive to small quantities of light.
-Cones detect specific colours (or wavelengths) of light, so they are more important to colour-orientated animals such as birds.
-Most birds are tetrachromatic, possessing four types of cone cells each with a distinctive maximal absorption peak.
-In some birds, the maximal absorption peak of the cone cell responsible for the shortest wavelength extends to the ultraviolet (UV) range, making them UV-sensitive.
-In addition to that, the cones at the bird's retina are arranged in a characteristic form of spatial distribution, known as hyperuniform distribution, which maximizes its light and color absorption.
-This form of spatial distributions are only observed as a result of some optimization process, which in this case can be described in terms of birds' evolutionary history.
+A bird's eye has two main types of light receptors: rods and cones.
+Rods, which contain the visual pigment rhodopsin are better for night vision because they are sensitive to very low light levels.
+By contrast, cones detect specific colours (wavelengths) of light, a benefit more important to colour-orientated animals such as birds.
+The eyes of most birds are tetrachromatic, possessing four types of cone cells, each sensitive to a distinct range of wavelengths.
+For many birds, the cone cells sensitive to the shortest wavelengths have absorption peaks in the ultraviolet (UV) range, making their eyes UV-sensitive.
+In addition, the cones of a bird's retina are arranged in what is known as a hyperuniform distribution, which maximizes the eye's absorption of light and color.
+This form of spatial distribution is believed to be an evolutionary optimisation.

 The four spectrally distinct cone pigments are derived from the protein opsin, linked to a small molecule called retinal, which is closely related to vitamin A. When the pigment absorbs light the retinal changes shape and alters the membrane potential of the cone cell affecting neurons in the ganglia layer of the retina.
 Each neuron in the ganglion layer may process information from a number of photoreceptor cells, and may in turn trigger a nerve impulse to relay information along the optic nerve for further processing in specialised visual centres in the brain.
 The more intense a light, the more photons are absorbed by the visual pigments; the greater the excitation of each cone, and the brighter the light appears.